September 30, 2003

 Lately I've been mulling over certain new realities.
 Such as...me and Junior are going to be pretty darn poor once I stop being gainfully employed next January.
 Being an entrepreneurial sort of person though, I'm tossing up ways I could possibly earn some money once I'm more or less housebound.
 So far I've come up with the following ideas.

 1. Reinstate PayPal button.
 Based on past experience however, virtual sugardaddies/mummies are few and far between.
-Unfortunately, judging by
+Unfortunately, judging by Tim Blair's frequent references to his contributors, most philanthropists would appear to be Extreme Right Wing.

 2. Sell nudes.
 I'm thinking of scanning in some drawings into a virtual gallery, just in case someone might be interested in buying one.
 Get into a bit of e-commerce (remember that?!)
 The problem is, this would necessitate me actually producing some decent drawings, as I've given my best ones away over the years.
 And if I know me, the pressure to perform would probably mean that I would end up with a bunch of stick figures.